100 Inning Game

-The 100 Inning Game is an annual charity fundraising event.
-It was founded by the Boston Men's Baseball League, the largest amateur baseball league in New England, in 2004 to raise funds to support Curt's Pitch for ALS, a charitable organization started by former Boston Red Sox pitcher, Curt Schilling.
-The organization supports the fight against amyotrophic lateral sclerosis.
-This game holds the current world record for the longest exhibition baseball game ever played.
+The 100 Inning Game is an annual charity fundraising event that raises money for amyotrophic lateral sclerosis (ALS) research.
+It was founded by the Boston Men's Baseball League, the largest amateur baseball league in New England, in 2004.

 Each year, over one hundred players from the Boston Men's Baseball League and other teams from the surrounding area get together in the spring to play a full 100 consecutive innings of baseball.
 It often takes about 36 hours to complete.
-Schilling's wife makes an annual appearance at the charity event, even playing a few innings on occasion.
+Curt Schilling's wife makes an annual appearance at the charity event, even playing a few innings on occasion.

 History

 The beginning

 The 100 Inning Game was first conceived in February 2004 by Brett Rudy and Mike Lembo, both members of the Boston Men's Baseball League.
 Through e-mail communication, the two developed the idea behind the charity event, which was to create a game that would coincide with the arrival of the newly acquired Boston Red Sox pitcher, Curt Schilling, and which would support his charitable organization, Curt's Pitch for ALS.

 A meeting between Brett, Mike, and the ALS Association MA Chapter ensued and a deal was quickly struck to get things underway.
 After some convincing to the City of Boston's Department of Conservation and Recreation a permit was issued to use Kelly Field in Hyde Park for the inaugural game - marking the first time the City of Boston had ever granted permission for an all night event to take place.
 A date of April 17 and 18 was decided upon; the dates are also 'Marathon Weekend'.

 That first year, the players had raised over $113,000.
 The game was played by 180 players and took over 36 hours to complete.
 A check was presented by the game organizers to Curt Schilling on the field at Fenway Park later that year.